sebug/indexed-messages/README.md

 # Searching by Index
 To return the items of the correct partition we use index.getAll, which is not supported by Internet Explorer.

-# Deployment
-All done through Azure pipelines.
-We'll see whether that works for the Azure Functions.